-I was responsible for direction, game design, puzzle design, and art.
+I owned our game concept, gameplay design, puzzle design, visual direction, and 2D art.

-Despite the final game featuring exclusively 2D art, the original concept for Nation Shapes was, believe it or not, entirely 3D.
+Despite the final game featuring 2D art, my original concept was entirely 3D.

-Every diorama includes a variety of different images, like my French teammate's love of baraque à frites trucks juxtaposed with his experience being caught in a police altercation during the yellow vests protests.
+Every diorama includes a variety of different images, like my French teammate's love of baraque à frites trucks juxtaposed with his experience as a protester during the yellow vests protests.

 This is all pretty hard to decipher in-game, but that's okay.
 While our dioramas are very personal, their abstract nature also makes them open to interpretation.